 Saving Endangered Species

 Oregon spotted frogsThese frogs once inhabited most of Puget Sound’s lowlands, but now only a handful of isolated populations exist.
 The species is endangered in Washington and is also a candidate for federal endangered status.

 Northwest Trek participated in a five-year project, started in 2008, to reestablish the local population of these frogs.
-The park, in partnership with Washington Department of Fish and Wildlife, Point Defiance Zoo & Aquarium and many other zoos and partner organizations, has already raised thousands of frogs from fertilized eggs and released them in wetlands on Joint Base Lewis McChord.
+In partnership with Washington Department of Fish and Wildlife, Point Defiance Zoo & Aquarium, and many other zoos and partner organizations, Northwest Trek has already raised thousands of frogs from fertilized eggs and released them in wetlands on Joint Base Lewis-McChord.

-Scientists continue to monitor the released frog population and recently found some egg masses, indicating that that the released frogs are successfully mating.
+Scientists continue to monitor the released frog population and have recently found some egg masses, indicating that that the released frogs are successfully mating.

 FishersThese members of the weasel family used to inhabit much of the old growth forest of the Northwest.
 But trappers – seeking the fishers’ valuable fur pelts – and logging of old growth nearly eliminated the population in Washington by the mid-1900s.

 Fishers are now endangered in Washington state.
 In an effort to recover the species, the state wildlife department has started transplanting animals from British Columbia back into remaining appropriate habitat on the peninsula.
 This founding population is carefully tracked to monitor how well it is doing.

 That’s why state biologists were able to rescue two orphaned fisher brothers stranded in tree snag in June 2010.
 The kits’ mother was likely killed by a bobcat.
 The state biologists brought the infant fishers to Northwest Trek, where staff raised them until the animals could survive on their own in the wild.
 The fishers were released back to their Olympic Peninsula in Fall 2010.